leiweibau/Pi.Alert/README.md

 You can always check for a new release using the "Update Check" button in the sidebar.
 This check will show you if the GeoLite2 DB is installed or up to date and which new features, fixes or changes are available in the new Pi.Alert release, if you are not already using the latest version.

-This update script is only recommended for an already existing installation of this fork.
-If you are using another fork, I recommend uninstalling it first.
-If you backup the database, it may be possible to continue using it with my fork after a patch ([pialert-cli](docs/PIALERTCLI.md)).
+With version v2025-12-15, there has been a change to the update script.
+With the change to the installation directory from this version onwards, it has become necessary to provide two update scripts.

+If your Pi.Alert installation is located in a user directory ($HOME/pialert), use the updater in the "Updater HOME" section.

+If the Pi.ALert installation is located in the "/opt/pialert" directory, use the updater in the "Updater OPT" section.

 <table>
   <thead>
-    <tr><th align="left">Update</th></tr>
+    <tr><th align="left">Updater OPT</th></tr>
   </thead>
   <tbody>
   <tr><td>
+    - Installation is located in the "/opt/pialert"
-    If you installed Pi.Alert with or after version v2025-12-15 or created a Pi.Alert container<br>
+    - Installed Pi.Alert with or after version v2025-12-15
-    using the Proxmox Helper Scripts, use this update script.<br><br>
+    - Created a Pi.Alert container using the Proxmox Helper Scripts<br><br>

 ```
 bash -c "$(wget -qLO - https://github.com/leiweibau/Pi.Alert/raw/main/install/pialert_update.sh)"